 There is also an auto-discovery class for MySQL >= 5 which can work with InnoDB tables in the database without any convention.
 It however costs some time to discover the primary and foreign keys from meta-information.

-NotORM supports data modification (insert, update and delete) in branch update.
+NotORM supports data modification (insert, update and delete).
 No data validation is performed by NotORM but all database errors are reported by the standard PDO error reporting.

 |